DallanQ/dominion/QA.md

 > What happens if I play three Throne Room cards in a row?

-When you play three Throne Rooms in a row, you first play the first Throne Room, which lets you play the second Throne Room twice.
-Playing the second Throne Room twice allows you to play the third Throne Room twice, effectively doubling any Action card chosen afterward.
+When you play three Throne Room cards in a row, you first play the first Throne Room, using it to play the second Throne Room twice.
+This allows you to play the second Throne Room, which then lets you play the third Throne Room twice.
+In total, you will have played three Throne Room cards, and you'll end up executing the effects of each one in succession.
+The process continues as long as you have Throne Rooms to play, following the same principle each time.

 [why-are-there-so-many-copper-cards](https://boardgamegeek.com/thread/989023/why-are-there-so-many-copper-cards)